We know that in a time of change there are no intrinsic opportunities or threats — there is only what happens and the way we choose to respond.

 We’ve also seen how this means that the key attitude that defines leadership in a time of change is the ability to see problems as opportunities.
 This is the attitude that enabled Alexander Fleming to turn a ‘failed’ lab experiment into life-saving penicillin, that enabled Levi Strauss to turn a stack of ‘unsellable’ tents into the world’s first blue jeans, and that enabled Travis Kalanick to turn the apparent ‘problem’ of not being able to get a taxi in Paris into the multi-billion dollar opportunity that is Uber and all its imitators.

 And like anything else, this attitude is a skill that can be learned.

 We will never know exactly what happened in the three situations described above but it must surely have been one of three things:

 - Chance, Synchronicity, or Serendipity

-Alexander Fleming, for example, might have reframed his situation from saying “My experiment has failed!” to “Something prevented the bacteria from growing…” He might then have asked himself, “Who would find it useful to have ‘something that prevents bacteria from growing’?”
+Alexander Fleming, for example, might initially have thought, “Oh no!
+Disaster!
+My experiment has failed!”
+But by changing his emotional response to, “That’s interesting… Something has prevented the bacteria from growing…” he enabled himself to ask, “Who would find it useful to have ‘Something that prevents bacteria from growing’?”